-89. On March 12, 2002, U.S. District Judge Henry H. Kennedy Jr. ruled that bipolar disorder is actual a physical illness because it can be inherited, can sometimes be identified by brain scans, and is in fact a is a neuro-biological disorder characterized by chemical imbalances in the brain.
+89. On March 12, 2002, U.S. District Judge Henry H. Kennedy Jr. ruled that bipolar disorder is actually a physical illness because it can be inherited, can sometimes be identified by brain scans, and is a neuro-biological disorder characterized by chemical imbalances in the brain.

 Living with bipolar – top 10 tips

 90. Stay on your bipolar medications and do not make any changes without discussing your meds with your psychiatrist.

 91. Do not use recreational or street drugs.

 93. Maintain a regular sleep schedule.